 She smiles and holds me tight.
 “I suppose.
 You’re not like most people though.”

 I nod and fall silent once more.
 The trees sway back and forth, slowly, gently, soothingly almost, like a pendulum inside a grandiose grandfather clock.
 And yet, they tower above us indifferently, their agedness transcending the minutia of mortals like me, every human life but a blip of time held against the millennia they’ve ruled this land.

 “Did you ever fall in love with that one girl?
 The one you were with the last time I saw you?”

 I smile wide, the joy hardly containable at the thought of my now wife.
 “Tawni?
 Oh yes.
 Head over heels.
 Fell in love, started a family—three kids you know—got my white picket fence-home and all that.
 It’s been a fairy tale, to say the least.
 I wouldn’t have planned it any other way, even if I could.”

 “Oh, that makes me so happy.
 I have to say, I could have predicted it.
 They way I saw her look at you...”

-“Well, I had just saved a man from choking to death, forgive the phrase.
+“Well, full disclosure, I had just saved a man from choking to death, forgive the phrase.
 I imagine that helped woo her over, lucky me.”